CortexIntelligentAutomation/docs/content/en/docs/2024.3/Whats New/_index.md

 [Running Executions can be Viewed in Real-Time]: {{< url path="Cortex.Blogs.Releases.2024.3.RunningExecutionsRealTime" version="2024.3" >}}
 [Grafana and Promtail Updated to use the New and Updated Properties Added to Platform Logs]: {{< url path="Cortex.Blogs.Releases.2024.3.GrafanaAndPromtailUpdated" version="2024.3" >}}

-[Remove Plaintext Password from GetLDAPConnection Response Message]: {{< url path="Cortex.Blogs.Releases.2024.3.RemovePlaintextPassword" version="2024.3" >}}

 [A New Flow Upgrader Tool has been Created to Upgrade Flows]: {{< url path="Cortex.Blogs.Releases.2024.3.FlowUpgraderTool" version="2024.3" >}}
 [A New Single Server Upgrade Script has been Added to the Installation Artefacts]: {{< url path="Cortex.Blogs.Releases.2024.3.SingleServerUpgradeScript" version="2024.3" >}}
-[Upgrading a multi server platform now also upgrades Gobetween on the Load Balancer]: {{< url path="Cortex.Blogs.Releases.2024.3.UpgradeGobetweenOnTheLoadBalancer" version="2024.3" >}}
+[A New Multi Server Upgrade Script has been Added to the Installation Artefacts]: {{< url path="Cortex.Blogs.Releases.2024.3.MultiServerUpgradeScript" version="2024.3" >}}

 [Block Icon Redesign]: {{< url path="Cortex.Blogs.Releases.2024.3.BlockIconRedesign" version="2024.3" >}}